Hermanye996/test_repo/README.md

 # Mini Pupper ROS 2

-Mini Pupper is an open source 12-DOF quadruped robot,supporting ROS 2 (Robot Operating System) designed for educational purposes, research and experimentation.
+Mini Pupper is an open-source 12-DOF quadruped robot, supporting ROS 2 (Robot Operating System) designed for educational purposes, research, and experimentation.
 With ROS 2, you can explore SLAM and Navigation functions with Mini Pupper.
-The controller of Mini Pupper's ROS packages is based on Stanford QuadrupedRobot project.
+The controller of Mini Pupper's ROS packages is based on the Stanford QuadrupedRobot project.
-This branch of mini_pupper_ros repository contains the ROS 2 packages for Mini Pupper.
+This branch of the mini_pupper_ros repository contains the ROS 2 packages for Mini Pupper.

 ## Features